 Let’s look at the table below to understand the differences between ML and AI.

-Criteria | Machine Learning (ML) | Artificial Intelligence (AI) |
+Machine Learning (ML) |

-Definition | A subset of AI focused on algorithms that learn from data. | Encompasses all techniques that enable machines to mimic human intelligence. |
+A subset of AI focused on algorithms that learn from data. |

-Goal | To enable machines to learn patterns from data autonomously. | To create intelligent systems capable of performing complex tasks. |
+Enables machines to learn patterns from data autonomously. |

-Data Usage | Primarily uses structured and semi-structured data. | Utilizes structured, semi-structured, and unstructured data. |
+Primarily uses structured and semi-structured data. |

-Learning Methodology | Relies on statistical methods to improve performance based on data input. | Can include rule-based logic alongside learning algorithms. |
+Relies on statistical methods to improve performance based on data input. |

-Examples | Image recognition systems, recommendation engines. | Virtual assistants (like Siri, Alexa, Cortana), robotics, autonomous vehicles. |
+Examples: Virtual assistants (like Siri, Alexa, Cortana), robotics, autonomous vehicles. |

 AI and machine learning share numerous commonalities: